 continued from previous

 Olivia was pretending to sort through the stack of papers in front of her on the podium.
 She didn’t want to look straight into the crowd, for fear that her nerves may get the better of her.
-The lights were finally dimming in the lecture hall, as a group of journalists secured last-minute strategic positions right at the front of the room.
-What was originally planned to be an inner circle academic symposium, had mushroomed over a period of days into a much anticipated, widely publicised press conference.
+The lights were finally dimming in the lecture hall, as journalists secured last-minute strategic positions at the front of the room.
+What was originally meant to be an inner circle academic symposium, had mushroomed over a period of days into a much anticipated, widely publicized press conference.
 Olivia had no idea that she was about to appear live on The Line.

 She looked into the crowd, as the intensity of the lights all of a sudden seemed to block her vision.
-She smiled nervously, thanked the reporter for the question, as she took a moment to look down and away from the lights.
-These were exactly the type of stupid questions she was hoping to avoid, Olivia thought to herself.
-In a world where ecosystems were collapsing, all that the corporate-sponsored media were interested in was minimising the importance of this catastrophe, reducing it down to human terms by shifting focus away from the tragedy and towards potential business opportunities for their fossil fuel industry stakeholders.
+She smiled nervously and thanked the reporter for the question, as she took a moment to pause, look down and away from the lights while everyone waited for her answer.
+This was exactly the type of stupid question she was hoping to avoid, Olivia thought to herself.
+In a world where ecosystems were collapsing, all that the corporate-sponsored media were interested in was minimizing the importance of this catastrophe and reducing it down to human terms: shifting the focus away from the tragedy that was unfolding underneath the Veil, and towards potential opportunities for fossil fuel industry stakeholders and the wider Business As Usual.

 George is an author, researcher, podcast host, chemist, molecular biologist and food scientist.
 You can follow him on Twitter @99blackbaloons , listen to his Spotify podcast George reads George, sign up for blog alerts below, or enjoy his books